Last Updated 01/24/2012

 Double check that the drive report is the correct 'NEW' drive and if it is press 'y' and then enter.
 Then press 'y' and enter again at the confirmation page to begin the expansion process.
 This should complete in a matter of seconds showing you the approximate recording space on the new drive.
 In this case 143 HD hours (for a 1TB drive).

 14) With that you are done with the upgrade.
 Type 'halt' and press enter and within a few seconds your desktop should power down.
 You can then disconnect the old TiVo hard disk and put it somewhere safe in case you ever need to put it back in for a warranty call or your new drive fails for some reason and you have to use the original drive to copy onto a new disk.
 Then take the new TiVo hard disk and mount it in your TiVo.
 Screw the cover back on, plug it all in and power it up.
 Your TiVo Premiere should start to boot and after about 3 to 4 minutes display the initial lead in video.
-It will then go into Standby mode with a blank screen.
-Do not panic, just press the Standby button on the TiVo remote to bring your new TiVo alive.
+It 'may' then go into Standby mode with a blank screen.
+Do not panic, just press the TiVo button on your remote to bring your new TiVo alive.
 Then simply go to the settings -> System Information menu and you should see the new increased capacity of your TiVo Premiere.

-Copyright Ross Walker, 2011
+Copyright Ross Walker, 2017